Ibrahim Fejić

-Ibrahim Fejić (1879 – 15 December 1962) was a Bosnian Muslim theologian who served as the mayor of Mostar from 1929 until 1934 and as Grand Mufti of the Yugoslav Islamic Community from 1947 until 1957.
-He is most remembered for his endorsement of the campaign against the veiling of Muslim women.
+Ibrahim ef.
+Fejić (1879 – 15 December 1962) was a Bosnian cleric who served as the grand mufti of Yugoslavia from 1947 to 1957.
+He previously served as the mayor of Mostar from 1929 to 1934.
+Fejić is most remembered for his endorsement of the campaign against the mandatory veiling of Muslim women.

-Early career
+Early life and career

-Ibrahim Fejić was born into a prominent Bosniak family in the Herzegovinian town of Mostar, then part of the Austro-Hungarian Condominium of Bosnia and Herzegovina, where he attended primary school and madrasah and received his ijazah.
-He was fluent in Turkish, Arabic and Persian, and had a working command of German language.
+Ibrahim Fejić was born in 1879 into a prominent Bosniak family in the Herzegovinian town of Mostar, then part of the Austro-Hungarian Condominium of Bosnia and Herzegovina.
+There he attended primary school and madrasa and received his ijazah.
+He was fluent in Turkish, Arabic and Persian, and had a working command of German.

 Fejić functioned as theology teacher and publicist in his hometown.
-In 1920 he entered the ulema of the majlis in Sarajevo, and in 1929 he was elected mayor of Mostar, by then part of the Kingdom of Yugoslavia.
+In 1920, he entered the ulema of the majlis in Sarajevo.
+In 1929, he was elected mayor of Mostar, by then part of the Kingdom of Yugoslavia.
 During World War II, following the Nazi occupation of Yugoslavia, Fejić stood with the Yugoslav Partisans, took an active part in the resistance movement and denounced the Holocaust and the persecution of Serbs and the Romani people.

 Religious leadership

 The end of World War II saw the Partisans as victors in Yugoslavia.
 The Communist Party of Yugoslavia took power and in 1947 reached an accord with the Islamic Community, requiring the election of reformist leaders.
-In August a new constitution of the Islamic Community was promulgated, with Fejić being elected the first grand mufti (reisu-l-ulema) in the "Second Yugoslavia" on 26 August.
-The ceremonial inauguration took place on 12 September in the Gazi Husrev-beg Mosque rather than the Emperor's Mosque, as had been traditional.
+In August, a new constitution of the Islamic Community was promulgated, with Fejić being elected the first Grand Mufti (Reis-l-ulema) in the "Second Yugoslavia" on 26 August 1947.
+The ceremonial inauguration took place on 12 September in Sarajevo at the Gazi Husrev-beg Mosque rather than the Emperor's Mosque, as had been traditional.